The exact cause of preeclampsia is unknown. It occurs in about 3 to 7% of all pregnancies.

-The baby must be delivered if there are signs of severe preeclampia, including:
+The baby must be delivered if there are signs of severe preeclampsia.
+These include:

 Sign and symptoms of preeclampsia usually go away within 6 weeks after delivery.
-However, the high blood pressure sometimes get worse the first few days after delivery.
+However, the high blood pressure sometimes gets worse the first few days after delivery.

 If you have had preeclampsia, you are more likely to develop it again in another pregnancy.
 However, it is not usually as severe as the first time.